liz-aws/Transform2020_Workshop/README.md

 ### Welcome to your new assignment!

-You are a Cloud Consultant who is beginning an assignment at *Unicorn Reservoir Charachterization (URC)* * a new tool for geological analysis that "will change how much your rocks rock!"
+You are a Cloud Consultant who is beginning an assignment at *Unicorn Reservoir Characterization (URC)* * a new tool for geological analysis that "will change how much your rocks rock!"

 In this session, you will meet with the *URC* team, and design a scalable architecture that meets their requirements.
 What are their requirements?
 What will this system do?
 How does the data go from a rock to a data science notebook?